mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 The Posi-9 is one of a great many semi-automatic pistols on the market.
-These range from poorly made offerings formed from cheap stampings in a mid- tech workshop to more upmarket weapons like those produced by Tacload.
+These range from poorly made offerings formed from cheap stampings in a mid-tech workshop to more upmarket weapons like those produced by Tacload.
 The Posi-9 is produced at TL9, and takes advantage of advanced manufacturing techniques, but is otherwise similar to the other